Gman-Superfly/AKIRA/observability/OBSERVABILITY_EMBEDDINGS.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai*

 *"To understand the system, we must SEE the manifold.
 The wavefront error is in there.
 We must collapse it and view it.
 In real-time, if possible.
-This is not debugging—this is science."*
+This is not debugging, this is science."*